speedyk-005/chunklet-py/README.md

 ## 🚀 CLI Usage

 Chunklet provides a command-line interface for quick and easy text chunking.
+After installing via `pip install chunklet`, the `chunklet` command becomes directly available in your terminal.

 <details>
 <summary>Click to see examples</summary>

 ### Basic Chunking

 Chunk a single text directly from the command line: